Te Araroa Trail Timaru River, Stodys hut (that climb..!) and Lake Hawea

 - THAT climb to Stodys – worst climb of TA

 - The heat

 - The incredible tops walking to Breast Hill

 - That moment when you see Lake Hawea

 I earned my TA stripes today.
-I felt every single kilometre, climbed that b*itch of a mountain, basked in the sunshine on the tops and broke down in floods of tears when I saw THAT view.
+I felt every single kilometre, crossed what felt like 100 rivers, climbed that b*itch of a mountain, basked in the sunshine on the tops and broke down in floods of tears when I saw THAT view.
 But back to the story…

 For anyone who hasn’t visited a small New Zealand backcountry hut they are usually one room with between 2-10 wooden bunks, mattresses and often a small metal kitchen bench.
 They generally don’t have electricity, given the very remote locations.
 Sometimes in the nicer ones, there might be water and a sink (but often you just help yourself from a nearby stream).
 There will be a separate drop toilet about 50m away… byo toilet paper.
 Sometimes there’s a table and seating in the larger ones.

 Those on the ‘great walks’ are like palaces in comparison to the others, but we don’t get to stay in those.
 There are hundreds of these huts in the NZ mountains, which over time have offered refuge to trampers, hunters, mountaineers shepherds etc. in bad weather, or as an overnight shelter.